go-spatial/tegola-docs/content/documentation/cache-seeding-and-purging.md

 **Note:** The `tile-list` methods of fetching tiles is inefficient and will regenerate lower zoom tiles repeatedly.

-### Gobal Flags
+### Global Flags

-Global Flags are valid for all subcommnds
+Global Flags are valid for all subcommands

 Running `./tegola cache -h` will give a lost of flags with descriptions: